 I did microwave chips from russet potatoes a few weeks ago and a comment from Chris at Nibble Me This suggested sweet potatoes.
 Well, I went on vacation shortly after that and forgot about it.
 However, just in casual reading, I ran into two articles on microwave sweet potato chips.
 It had to be.

-I'm not a "sweet potato guy".
-I have never been the first to say "pass the sweet potatoes please".
-Over the years I have become a mild fan.
-I actually liked these.
+I’m not a “sweet potato guy”.
+I have never been the first to say “pass

 Notes: A lot of various flavoring out there for these.
 There are suggestions for brown sugar.
 That one sounds interesting to me.
-Other spices like cinnamon, nutmeg and many others.
+Other spices like cinnamon, nutmeg, and many others.
 Google is your friend here if you want or just experiment.